kris-ellery/wordpress-starter-kit-gulp/README.md

 ---

-## Scripts
+## Scripts Task

 This task will perform a series of sub-tasks to generate final JavaScript files.

 * Select root files only from `./source/scripts`
 * Include files
-* Check for JavaScript style guide errors
+* Check for style guide errors
-* Check for JavaScript errors
+* Check for errors
-* Add meta data banner
+* Add meta information banner
-* Save unminified JavaScript file
+* Save unminified file
-* Minify JavaScript
+* Minify and optimize
-* Save minified JavaScript file
+* Save minified file

 *Note: Each file on the root of `./source/scripts` will be compiled to its own file in `./build/scripts`.
 Each file can have own includes, just like Sass with `@import` functionality.
 See `./source/scripts/main.js` as an example.*